 To combat these upgrading related problems, the latest recommendations are to implement, whenever possible, API (Application Programming Interface) based architecture.
 They define standardized and controlled interfaces allowing for improvement and command of the applications without accessing the source code.
 For the company looking for both a PIM and a solution to their customization requirements, it is far more important to know if the product that they wish to use has an API than free access to its source code.
 Finally, it is of course essential to look very closely at the functionalities provided by this API to ensure that they allow you to carry out the tasks required.

 Today, companies tend to prefer the Proprietary model.
-This is why we deliberately chose this option for the development of Alpia our product information software.
-By maintaining control over our source code, we wish to provide our clients with the full benefit of the developments to our PIM Alpia.
-This is why we integrate a maximum of specific developments into the core of the solution which allows us to continually develop the Alpia functionalities in addition to our own roadmap.
-Alpia is also available in cloud version.
+This is why we deliberately chose this option for the development of the Goaland solution.
+By maintaining control over our source code, we wish to provide our clients with the full benefit of the developments to the solution.
+This is why we integrate a maximum of specific developments into the core of the solution which allows us to continually develop the Goaland PIM functionalities in addition to our own roadmap.
+The Goaland PIM solution is also available in cloud version.

 1Fouquet,C.(2017, 12).Etude sur l'impact du logiciel libre / Open Source en France en 2017-2021. syntec-numerique.fr.

 2 Gros, M. (2019, 12).
 Recap 2019 open source : Trouver le bon modèle économique reste difficile.lemondeinformatique.fr